blmhemu/blmhemu.github.io/content/archive/slidev/index.md

 * Easy splitting with `::left::`, `::right::` markdown extensions.
 * Mermaid support for drawing diagrams and flow diagrams **right in the markdown file**.

-The following features stand out and are probably exclusive only to Slidev
+The following features stand out and are probably exclusive to Slidev
 * Write live code in the ppt.
 * Recording the presentation with picture in picture camera view.
 * Crazy customization with HTML, CSS, and Vue.